 Most infections get better if you take antifungal tablets, or use antifungal creams or pessaries (which you put into your vagina).
 Examples of medicines include fluconazole and clotrimazole.
 You can get these from a pharmacist without a prescription.
 In addition, many women find that applying plain yoghurt to the area helps relieve symptoms.
 If you’re pregnant, see your GP before you take any medicines to treat thrush.

 Wearing cotton pants, changed daily, and avoiding harsh soaps, bubble baths and deodorants may help prevent thrush.
 Vaginal douches are not recommended to treat or prevent vaginal infections, including thrush, as they disturb the natural, and protective, acidity of the vagina.

-The characteristic symptom of trichomonas infection is a heavy, frothy, yellow-green, unpleasant-smelling discharge.
+Up to half of women with trichomoniasis don't have any symptoms.
+But, the characteristic symptom of trichomonas infection is a heavy, frothy, yellow-green, unpleasant-smelling discharge.
 It can also cause discomfort during sex, vaginal itching, pain when passing urine and occasionally stomach pains.
 Research has linked trichomonas infection with infertility, increased risk of transmission of HIV, premature labour, and low-birth-weight babies.

 Chlamydia, gonorrhoea, herpes and trichomoniasis are sexually transmitted diseases (STDs) that can cause vaginal symptoms.
-However some STDs do not cause symptoms.
+However, some STDs do not cause symptoms.
 As a condom provides good protection against many STDs, one should always be used unless both partners are entirely sure that they have not been exposed to infection.